ivankostadinovic/AndroidTemplate/README.md

 - Standard helper functions in Tools.java class

 ## Usage
-Clone this repository, change the package name, app id and anything else you don't like :)
+Clone this repository, change the package name, app id and anything else you don't like :grinning:

 # License
 ```